 ESET NOD32 Antivirus is the provider’s entry-level solution offering the basics - antivirus, anti-phishing, and anti-ransomware protection.
 It stands out among other products of its level as it supports not just Windows, but Mac and Linux devices too.

 Once it’s installed, the program will automatically launch a full and lengthy system scan.
-Even though this will take a lot of time, you’ll be able to go on with your business as it will only require around 20 per cent of your CPU to get it done.
+Even though this will take a lot of time, you’ll be able to go on with your business as it will only require around 20 percent of your CPU to get it done.
 Since we’re mentioning system resources, it must be noted that all the data files and executables will take close to 800MB of your hard drive space, but this will not impact your device’s performance in any way.

-The dashboard is simple and intuitive - all the controls are categorised in the left-hand sidebar from where you can browse them in more detail, and you can start a full system scan with just a single click.
+The dashboard is simple and intuitive - all the controls are categorized in the left-hand sidebar from where you can browse them in more detail, and you can start a full system scan with just a single click.
 Moreover, the dashboard window can be resized, a handy option when you want to reduce scrolling and see multiple things at the same time.

 There are several types of scans - the Full System, Removable Devices, and Custom scans where you can select which files, folders, and drives you want checked.
 Surprisingly for such an advanced security software, there’s no Quick Scan option.
 You can, however, create a scan profile for a more limited checkup.
 The Settings section allows you to control pretty much all - ranging from basic scannable objects (network drives, archives, etc.) to email protocols and nested zip files.
 You can also scan and quarantine specific files, as well as check their reputation, in the Explorer via the right-click menu.

-There are two malicious site filtering levels - the simple one to keep you safe from phishing URLs, and the more complex one that utilises multiple tools to defend your device from more general URL threats, and you won’t even need to install a browser extension.
+There are two malicious site filtering levels - the simple one to keep you safe from phishing URLs, and the more complex one that utilizes multiple tools to defend your device from more general URL threats, and you won’t even need to install a browser extension.

 An interesting bonus is the Device Control which allows you to define what will happen when different device types are connected to your system, including external storage, scanner/printer, Bluetooth device, and so on.
 Another extra is the ESET SysInspector, which takes a snapshot of your system and informs you about active processes, network connections, Registry entries, and other items.
 However, both these tools might be a bit overwhelming for a beginner.